mjpieters/pyright-analysis/README.md

     - Static image export as PNG, JPG, WebP, SVG or PDF.
     - Plotly JSON graph representation.

+## GitHub Action

+You can generate visualiations for your own projects in your GitHub workflow by using the [`pyright-analysis-action` action](https://github.com/marketplace/actions/pyright-analysis-action).

 ## Development

 This project uses [`uv`](https://docs.astral.sh/uv/) to handle Python dependencies and environments; use `uv sync` to get an up-to-date virtualenv with all dependencies.
 This includes development dependencies such as [Ruff](https://docs.astral.sh/ruff/) (used for linting and formatting) and [Pyright](https://microsoft.github.io/pyright/) (used to validate type annotations).